A forum for owners of Yamaha TTR250 trail and enduro bikes!

 A worn sprag allows the engine to kickback on shut down.
 This can cause the sprag rollers to jam on the starter gear boss which would account for your symptoms - assuming the starter motor isn't loose and its pinion and other gears are OK.

 I have replaced a few sprag clutches in the past where the sprag was well and truly locked onto the starter gear boss and took some force to remove.
-See photo below to show how to do it - basically hold the gear in the vice, put a couple of expendable bolts (they might bend!) in the sprag and lever clockwise with a large screwdriver or similar.
+See photo below to show how to do it - basically hold the gear in the vice, put a couple of expendable bolts (they might bend!) in the sprag and lever anti-clockwise with a large screwdriver or similar.

 Brian